 ---

-Show: 31st August 2023, Synthetic Disjunctions at LOOM #3 Subbacultcha, Posthoornkerk, Amsterdam.
-More info.
+Show: 31st August 2023, Synthetic Disjunctions will be shown at LOOM #3 Subbacultcha, Posthoornkerk, Amsterdam.
+More info

 ---

-Residency/Presentation: 10th-14th July 2023, Elisa is in residency at FLAM, Arti et Amicitiae Amsterdam, where Elisa will work on a new creation.
-Presentation on Friday 14th.
+Residency/Presentation: 10th-14th July 2023, Elisa is in residency at FLAM, Arti et Amicitiae Amsterdam, where the artist will work on a new creation.
+Presentation on Friday 14th

 ---